Aqua5lad/Project-2018/README.md

 * all rounded to 3 decimals

-### 3. Some Observations based on the statistical analysis of the dataset, and its varietal subsets.
+### 3. Observations based on the statistical analysis of the dataset, and its varietal subsets.

 On reviewing the previous tables, one can make the following observations.
 The Virginica variety has the largest measurements, except for sepal width.
 The Setosa variety has the smallest measurements, except for sepal width, where it's largest.
 The Versicolor variety falls in between largest and smallest measurements on all characteristics except for sepal width, where it's smallest.